-- 1/2 large green bell pepper, chopped
+- 1/2 large green bell pepper chopped

-- 1/2 large red bell pepper, chopped
+- 1/2 large red bell pepper chopped

-- 1/2 jalapeño pepper, finely chopped (optional)
+- 1/2 jalapeño pepper finely chopped, optional

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 large onion, chopped
+- 1 large onion chopped

-- 3 cups cooked black beans (2 cans rinsed and drained)
+- 3 cups cooked black beans 2 cans rinsed and drained

-- 2 medium tomatoes, diced
+- 2 medium tomatoes diced

-- 1 tsp. chili powder, divided
+- 1 teaspoon chili powder

 - corn tortillas–at least 12